 Finding the perfect hair color in Utah is about more than picking a shade off a chart.
 Our high-desert climate — intense mountain sun, dry air, and the hard, mineral-rich water of the Salt Lake Valley — quietly works against your color every single day.
 The good news?
 Once you understand how Utah affects hair color, you can choose a shade and a maintenance routine that actually lasts here.
-This is the guide we wish every client had before their first appointment at our Salt Lake City salon.
+In our Salt Lake City studio we formulate every color service with these exact conditions in mind — this is the guide we wish every guest had before their first appointment.

 Why Utah Is Uniquely Tough on Hair Color